The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Feeding the sheep while on a tour at the Agrodome complex

-New Zealand is known for its lamb meat and produces meat and wool that is sold all over the world.
+New Zealand is known for its lamb and produces meat and wool that is sold all over the world.
 The Agrodome is a local farm where they put together daily livestock shows that explain the process of raising sheep, including a demonstration of the shearing of sheep and the demonstration of sheep herding dogs.

 Hobbiton Movie Set Tours

-A sign saying "Hobbiton"
+A sign saying "Hobbiton" that can be seen on a Rotorua itinerary

 Welcome to Hobbiton!